GovTechSG/seed-primer-documentation/getting-started.md

 # Getting started

 This section provides general guidelines on how to get started with SEED onboarding.
-It offers essential steps and information to help you begin the onboarding process smoothly.
+It offers essential steps and information to help you complete the onboarding process smoothly.

 ```mermaid